 The objective of the MSA is to determine whether the mitigation strategies developed for Order EA-12-049 can still be implemented given the reevaluated hazard levels.
 If it was determined that the mitigation strategies could not be implemented for the reevaluated hazard levels, the MSA could provide other options such as performing additional evaluations, modifying existing mitigating strategies, or developing alternate mitigating strategies or targeted hazard mitigating strategies to address the reevaluated hazard levels.
 In Revision 1 to JLD-ISG-2012-01, the NRC endorsed industry-developed guidance contained in Appendices G and H of Revision 2 to NEI 12-06 (Reference 7.5) for completing the MSAs.
 In Revision 2 to JLD-ISG-2012-01, the NRC endorsed the industry-developed guidance of NEI 12-06, Revision 4 (Reference 7.5).
-Revision 4 of NEI 12-06, among other changes, provides additional guidance in Section H.4.5 for the performance of seismic MSAs for plants with reevaluated seismic hazard information that includes a GMRS that has spectral ordinates greater than twice the plant's SSE anywhere in the frequency range of 1 to 10 Hertz.
-Oconee used the guidance in Section H.4.5 to complete the seismic MSA.

-The licensee completed both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8) for Oconee.
+The licensee completed both a flood hazard MSA (Reference 7.6) and a seismic hazard MSA (Reference 7.8) for Millstone.
 A generic regulatory audit plan (Reference 7.10) was issued for the reviews of the seismic and flooding MSAs.
 As necessary, the site-specific audit results are documented in the applicable staff assessment.
-The NRC staff reviewed the flooding MSA submittal and issued a staff assessment (Reference 7.7) documenting its review.
-The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated flood hazard conditions.
-As discussed in the flooding binning letter

-(Reference 6.25), the staff re-visited this conclusion considering the final approved MBDBE rule.
-The staff confirmed that the conclusions in the flooding MSA staff assessment continues to support a determination that no further regulatory actions are required.
+The NRC staff reviewed the seismic MSA submittal and issued a staff assessment (Reference 7.9) documenting its review.
+The NRC staff concluded that the licensee has demonstrated that the mitigation strategies appropriately address the reevaluated seismic hazard conditions.
+As discussed in the seismic binning letter (Reference 5.22), the staff re-visited this conclusion considering the final approved MBDBE rule.
+The staff confirmed that the conclusions in the seismic MSA staff assessment continues to support a determination that no further regulatory actions are required.

-As noted in the seismic hazard binning letter (Reference 5.22), the staff suspended its review of the seismic MSA for Oconee and did not issue a staff assessment.
-The staff considered the licensee's seismic hazard MSA as part of its assessment of the SPRA report.
-The staff appropriately considered the revised MBDBE rule in its staff assessment of the SPRA and confirmed that the conclusions in the various other staff assessments continue to support a determination that no further regulatory requirements are required for Oconee.
+As noted in the flooding hazard binning letter (Reference 6.25), the staff suspended its review of the flooding MSA for Millstone and did not issue a staff assessment.
+The staff considered the licensee's flooding hazard MSA as part of its assessment of the flooding IA report.
+The staff appropriately considered the revised MBDBE rule in its staff assessment of the flooding IA and confirmed that the conclusions in the various other staff assessments continue to support a determination that no further regulatory requirements are required for Millstone.